jplimmer/agile-studentcatalog-group4/README.md

 ## License

-This project is licensed under the ISC license.
+This project is licensed under the MIT license.
 See the [LICENSE] file for details.

----

-Feel free to customize this README based on your specific requirements and add more sections as needed.
-If you have any questions or need further assistance, feel free to ask!